ronniross/epistemic-pruning-engine/epistemic-pollution-antidote-engine.md

 True structural critique is complex and requires understanding systems.

 The myths usually offer a simple, moralistic, binary story.
-This may satisfy the emotional need for an explanation while steering people away from real, more difficult structural insights.
+This may satisfy the emotional need for an explanation while steering people away from real, more difficult structural insights. it seeks to achieve:

+Cognitive overload: people give up trying to discern truth.

+False symmetry: by creating “both sides” where one side is reality and the other is fiction, it normalizes the fiction.

+Cynicism: when people realize they’ve been misled, they often conclude that all information is suspect, which further disables collective action.

+It began as literary fiction, was repurposed online, and now exists as a self‑sustaining ecosystem of memes, videos, and “investigative” content that produces its own demand for attention and a dead end where the ones spreading the pattern know it's not what it matters.